salahmak/FileToBase64/README.md

 # FileToBase64
 Basic Windows Application to Convert a File to Base64 string using C#.

-Drag and Drop the File you wan't to convert and either Paste the Base64 string to clipboard OR save it to a file.
+Drag and Drop the File you want to convert and either Paste the Base64 string to your clipboard OR save it to a file.

 To Use: open 'File To Base64.sln' and compile.